What Pressure Taught Me About

 If there’s one thing I learned, it’s this:

-Pressure can build success.
+Pressure can create momentum.

 Are you ready?